 Dialysis can be draining, both emotionally and physically.
 And after five years of waiting for a kidney, Andres was at a tipping point.
 With his health deteriorating and morale declining, the MJHS renal transplant team was asked to intervene.

 This began a pioneering collaboration between a university medical center, its team of transplant physicians and MJHS Home Care.
-Their one goal; to keep Andres alive while he waited for his new kidney.
+Their one goal; to keep Andres alive while he waited for his new kidney and get him safely back home.

 Using every available resource, MJHS nurses motivated Andres to better manage his diabetes and other chronic conditions.
 After time, his body became healthier, producing a wonderful side effect… optimism.
 By the time his life-saving kidney arrived, Andres was truly ready—physically, mentally, emotionally—for the operation that changed his life.

-“I’ve been on a physical and emotional rollercoaster for years,” says Andres.
+“I’ve been on a physical and emotional roller coaster for years,” says Andres.
 Today, my body is stronger, my mind is more confident and my heart is really happy.
 With MJHS Home Care, I’m surrounded by people who know me, encourage me and treat me with dignity,” adds Andres.
-“My team has given me the best gift in the world…the support I need to stay healthy!”
+“My team has given me the best gift in the world…the support I need to stay healthy and return safely home with my family!”